Ann McElhinney and Phelim McAleer

 Ann McElhinney (born 1964) and Phelim McAleer (born 1967) are conservative Irish documentary filmmakers and New York Times best-selling authors.
 They have written and produced the political documentaries FrackNation, Not Evil Just Wrong, and Mine Your Own Business, as well as The Search for Tristan's Mum and Return to Sender.
 Their latest project, Gosnell: The Trial of America's Biggest Serial Killer, is a true crime drama film based on the crimes of Kermit Gosnell.
-Their book, Gosnell: The Untold Story of America’s Most Prolific Serial Killer, was an Amazon and New York Times best seller.
+Their book Gosnell: The Untold Story of America's Most Prolific Serial Killer was an Amazon and New York Times best seller.
 They were married at the Basilica Church of St Mary Magdalene in Dublin in 1992.

 Early careers

-McAleer, who is from Beragh, County Tyrone, Northern Ireland and who is a former student of the National Council for the Training of Journalists course at the Belfast Institute of Further and Higher Education, began his journalism career by accepting a position at the Crossmaglen Examiner a local Northern Ireland newspaper in County Armagh, an area where the IRA operated.
+McAleer, who is from Beragh, County Tyrone, Northern Ireland, and who is a former student of the National Council for the Training of Journalists course at the Belfast Institute of Further and Higher Education, began his journalism career by accepting a position at the Crossmaglen Examiner a local Northern Ireland newspaper in County Armagh, an area where the IRA operated.
 McAleer then moved to Northern Ireland's largest-selling daily, the Irish News, in Belfast.
-There he covered the Northern Ireland troubles and peace process, before becoming night editor.
-From 1998 to 2000, he worked for the UK's Sunday Times in its Dublin office.
+There he covered the Northern Ireland troubles and the peace process, before becoming night editor.
+From 1998 to 2000, he worked for the UK's The Sunday Times in its Dublin office.
 From 2000 to 2003 he was the Romania/Bulgaria Correspondent for the Financial Times, and he also covered those countries for The Economist.
 It was this position that ultimately led him to filming documentaries.

-McElhinney, who is from Bundoran, County Donegal in the Republic of Ireland, has made documentaries for the BBC, CBC (Canada), and RTÉ (Ireland).
-She has been a guest on Dennis Miller and the Randi Rhodes show.
+McElhinney, who is from Bundoran in County Donegal, Republic of Ireland, has made documentaries for the BBC, CBC (Canada), and RTÉ (Ireland).
+She has been a guest on The Dennis Miller Show and the Randi Rhodes show.
 McElhinney has worked as a journalist and filmmaker in the US, Canada, Romania, Bulgaria, Chile, Indonesia, Cambodia, Vietnam, China, Ghana and Uganda.